Author page: admin

 learn more

-Renew Dermatology © .
-All Rights Reserved
+Renew Dermatology © All Rights Reserved.
+Policies

 Product Purchases: All unopened items can be returned within 30 days of purchase.
 Prepurchased Services: All prepurchased services must be used within 1 year of purchase date.
 Gift Cards: Gift cards expire one year from purchase date.
 Cosmetic Procedure Deposits: A $200 visit deposit is required to schedule procedures and will be applied to your total charge at the point of check out.
 If your appointment is canceled or rescheduled less than 48 hours from the scheduled date (not including weekends), the procedure deposit will be forfeited.
 Aesthetic Service Deposits: A $50 visit deposit is required to schedule aesthetic services and will be applied to your total charge at the point of check out.
 If your appointment is canceled or rescheduled less than 48 hours from the scheduled date (not including weekends), the aesthetic service deposit will be forfeited.